dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 9. If the app has app groups defined in its entitlements, add these groups to the IntuneMAMSettings dictionary under the `AppGroupIdentifiers` key as an array of strings.

-10. Link your mobile application to the Azure Directory Authentication Library (ADAL) for iOS.
-The ADAL library for Objective-C is available on [GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc).
+10. Download the [Azure Active Directory Authentication Library (ADAL) for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc) from GitHub, then follow the [instructions](https://github.com/AzureAD/azure-activedirectory-library-for-objc/blob/master/README.md) on how to download ADAL using Git submodules or CocoaPods.

   > [!NOTE]
 	> It is recommended that the app links with the latest/working version of ADAL.

 11. Include the `ADALiOSBundle.bundle` resource bundle in the project by dragging the resource bundle under **Copy Bundle Resources** within **Build Phases**.